- Tower of London

 - St. James Park

-- 8 hours with a PhD or MA-level historian
+- 8-hour private tour with a Ph.D. or MA-level historian

 - Morning coffee